 They’re minimalist, for sure, but of the wabi-sabi school — poetically spare, with details that require you to slow down to notice them.
 Those details also slow down the knitting a tiny bit, but these are a still a very quick and satisfying project.
 At a ball and a half per pair, you only need one extra ball of the N-68 to net a second pair.
 Which is good, because I’m still trying to figure out how to make the first idea work.
 A companion pattern may follow …

-Meanwhile, the full Wabi pattern is below, and you can also add it to your queue or favorites at Ravelry.
+Meanwhile, the full Mamoru pattern is below, and you can also add it to your queue or favorites at Ravelry.

-Slip round: Knit to last stitch before first marker, slip 1 knitwise wyib, sm, p3, sm, slip 1 purlwise wyib, knit to end
+Slip round: k to 1 st before m, slip 1 knitwise wyib, sm, p3, sm, slip 1 purlwise wyib, k to end.

-Straight round: Knit to first marker, sm, purl to second marker, sm, knit to end
+Straight round: k to m, sm, p to m, sm, k to end

-Repeat the last two rounds until piece measures 2 inches (from rolled edge — do not unroll to measure), ending with a Slip round.
+Repeat last two rounds until piece measures 2 inches from rolled edge (do not unroll to measure), ending with a Slip round.

 Create thumb gusset

-Slip round: Knit to last stitch before first marker, slip 1 knitwise wyib, sm, purl to second marker, sm, slip 1 purlwise wyib, knit to end
+Slip round: k to 1 st before m, slip 1 knitwise wyib, sm, p to m, sm, slip 1 purlwise wyib, k to end.

-Repeat these two rounds 4 more times each, for a total of 10 rounds, ending with a Slip round.
-You will have 13 stitches between the markers.
+Repeat last two rounds 4 more times (total of 10 rounds), ending with a Slip round.
+(13 sts between markers)